 - Check error message is displaying or not when one mandatory field of the payment page is not filled.

-- Check that the user is redirected to the order page on successful order processing.
+- Check that the user is redirected to the order page upon successful order processing.

-- Check whether the order number is displaying or not on the thank you page of my order page.
+- Check whether the order number is displayed on my thank you page.